newrelic-experimental/nri-bosh-release-xenial/README.md

 This is a self contained bosh release for installing the New Relic Infrastructure agent on Cloud Foundry.
 It includes the [.deb] package as a blob and has an install script that installs the package.
 It is a standard BOSH install package for Ubuntu Xenial.

 The release is meant to be installed as an addon.
-In order to facilitate that, a sample runtime.yml file is included.
-It follows the BOSH package installation procedure.
+In order to facilitate that, a sample runtime.yml file is included with properties required for the installation procedure.

 ## Installation